 You’ll find us:

 • Looking for things to do with the fam jam over the Family Day long weekend.
 After a day on the slopes maybe it’s time for a celebratory hot chocolate, ice skating under the stars or a zipline through the trees.
-We have lots of suggestions in our Family Day post.
+We have lots of suggestions in our What to Do in Whistler with the Family post.
 Our tip would be to book activities and restaurants ahead of time as it will be busy over that weekend!

 • Going for dinner and a movie, with a forest twist.
 Vallea Lumina is a multi-media light show in the forest just north of Whistler Village.
 The result is a magical experience for all ages.